-We are a provider of turnkey load bank testing solutions designed to help customers test, commission, and maintain their critical power generation systems.
+We are a provider of turnkey load testing services designed to help customers test, commission, and maintain their critical power generation systems.
 ComRent removes this risk by providing real-world load situations that have a consistent, sustainable and controllable load.
 Our customers benefit from our breadth of product services and controlled load testing environment without putting expensive equipment at risk.

 A load bank is a calibrated device which uses up the electric power from a power-generation source (it’s called “applying a load”).
 Applying a load tests the output capabilities of primary and backup power supplies to ensure they are capable of producing their rated output before they are put into actual use.
 In addition, a load bank can be incrementally controlled to test the operation of critical systems (such as data centers) under varying conditions in order to determine the system response to changes.